 Sometimes animals won’t do much.
-Sometimes they are resting in a position that isn’t flattering to a photograph.
+Sometimes they’re resting in a position that isn’t flattering.
 So what can we do about it?
-Well, since we cannot persuade them to pose for our camera, we have to pay attention to what we are looking at.
+Well, since we cannot persuade them to pose, we have to pay attention to what we’re looking at.
 What if we do a close up so we can capture textures?

 Those texture photographs can be beautiful.
-You could be surprised by how nice they look and if you do that, you will see a different beauty in animals.
+You might be surprised by how nice they look and see a different beauty in animals.

 10. Zoo Etiquette for Photographers